Yurii Lubkovych: Biography

 Lubkovych graduated from the Erasmus University Rotterdam in the Netherlands in 2010 (majoring in business).
-He studied at the West Ukrainian National University where he received his bachelor's degree in management in 2010 and his master's degree in management of foreign economic activities in 2011.
+He studied at West Ukrainian National University where he received his bachelor's degree in management in 2010, and his master's degree in management of foreign economic activities in 2011.

 He held civil service positions for 10 years.
-He had experience in management positions in the Secretariat of the Cabinet of ministers of Ukraine and the Apparatus of the Verkhovna Rada.
+He had experience in management positions in the Secretariat of the Cabinet of Ministers of Ukraine and the Apparatus of the Verkhovna Rada.

 Lubkovych also attended special training courses for public managers at the Secretariat of the Government of Canada and Nanyang Technological University in Singapore.

 Death

-Lubkovych, along with the Minister of Interior, Denys Monastyrsky and deputy minister of internal affairs Yevhen Yenin, were killed in a helicopter crash on 18 January 2023 in Brovary, an eastern suburb of the capital Kyiv.
+Lubkovych, along with the Minister of Interior, Denys Monastyrsky and Deputy Minister of Internal Affairs Yevhen Yenin, was killed in a helicopter crash on 18 January 2023 in Brovary, an eastern suburb of the capital Kyiv.
 The helicopter hit a kindergarten as it crashed, and a child was among the 14 killed.
-At least 25 others were injured.
+25 others were injured.